-How Dangerous is Fentanyl?
+How Dangerous Is Fentanyl?

 Fentanyl is an addictive man-made opioid that is stronger than heroin and 50-100 times more potent than morphine.
 There are also two versions of the drug; legally prescribed fentanyl used to treat patients with severe pain and illicitly manufactured fentanyl (IMF).
+Fentanyl should only be prescribed to people who are unlikely to recover from their condition and no longer need to maintain cognitive functioning in their daily lives.

 How Dangerous is Fentanyl When Used with Other Substances?